peter88213/scappex/docs/usage.md

 The column labels refer to the example timeline "Murder on the Orient Express".

 - Notes with a shadow are converted to regular scenes.
 - Notes with red text are converted to major characters.
-Tick the big red field above the text color swatch in the Inspector.
 - Notes with purple text are converted to minor characters.
-Tick the big purple field above the text color swatch in the Inspector.
 - Notes with blue text are converted to locations.
 - Notes with green text are converted to items.
-Tick the big green field above the text color swatch in the Inspector.
 - Assign characters/locations/items to a scene by connecting the corresponding notes.
 - Assign a viewpoint character to a scene by creating an arrow pointing from the character to the scene.
-It a scene is pointed to by several characters, or by no character, the viewpoint is random.
+If a scene is pointed to by several characters, or by no character, the viewpoint is random.

 ## How to mark notes for export